jasoncnm/Jason-s_3rd_law/README.md

 # ![](Assets/ICON/ICON.png)  Jason's_law (working title)

 This is a 2D puzzle game made with raylib/C++.
-The plan is contributing to this project until we have a polish game demo.

 # How to Build and Run
 clone the repo with the command